ValdryanIvandito/cardano-lock-unlocking-assets-guide/unlock-assets-at-contract-address-eng.md

 # Introduction

 This is documentation that provides you with a step-by-step guide on how to unlock assets from a Contract Address.
-First, you must lock some assets from a Wallet Address to the Contract Address.
+This documentation is a continuation of the previous [documentation](https://github.com/ValdryanIvandito/cardano-lock-unlocking-assets-guides/blob/main/lock-assets-at-contract-address-eng.md), which is about locking assets at the Contract Address.
 The goal of this practical session in this documentation is to unlock an amount of ADA from the Contract Address and then send it back to the Wallet Address.

 # Step by step

-## Step-1 Lock Assets to The Contract Address

-If you haven't lock assets to the Contract Address, follow the previous [documentation](https://github.com/ValdryanIvandito/cardano-lock-unlocking-assets-guides/blob/main/lock-assets-at-contract-address-eng.md).

-## Step-2 Initiate the Input: Wallet Address (Sender), Contract-UTxO, Collateral-UTxO, Plutus-Script-File, Redeemer-Value
+## Step-1 Initiate the Input: Contract-UTxO, Collateral-UTxO, Plutus-Script-File, and Redeemer-Value

+**_Hint: Assuming you already have a Contract Address and Wallet Address_**

-### Display Information About the Contract UTxO
+### 1. Display Information About the Contract UTxO

 ```bash
 cardano-cli query utxo \